Arrow-air/website/docs/contributing/devguide.md

       added.
 - The Pull Request comments should be descriptive
     - A brief description of what was changed and why
-- Your PR should equate to one DeWork issue
+- Your PR should equate to no more than one DeWork issue
     - Addressing multiple tickets in one merge makes it harder to debug breaking changes.
     - Use `git commit --fixup <commit sha>` to fix a previous commit.

 ## :books: Repositories (Create, Modify, Delete)

 Repositories are managed through [Terraform](https://www.terraform.io/).